The Wild Bunch (sound system): Influence

-In 2015, musician James Lavelle put The Wild Bunch's The Look of Love in his top ten British sound system classics that influenced him, calling it 'The record that started it all.'
+In 2015, musician James Lavelle put the Wild Bunch's The Look of Love in his top ten British sound system classics that influenced him, calling it "the record that started it all."

-The 2016, BBC documentary Unfinished: The Making of Massive Attack features the story of The Wild Bunch and the Bristol sound.
+The 2016, BBC documentary Unfinished: The Making of Massive Attack featured the story of the Wild Bunch and the Bristol sound.

-In 2019, the story of The Wild Bunch was told extensively in the book Massive Attack – Out of the Comfort Zone by journalist Melissa Chemam (chapter 4 and 5).
+In 2019, the story of the Wild Bunch was told extensively in the book Massive Attack – Out of the Comfort Zone by journalist Melissa Chemam (chapter 4 and 5).

+In 2024, Wild Bunch founder DJ Milo published his autobiography, Stray (Laurie Owens and Milo Johnson, Tangent Press).
+The genesis of Wild Bunch and the birth of the Bristol sound are told from the inside.